richard-warren/locomotionAnalysis/models/README.md

 # todo
-- [ ] make scoreThresh dlc vs. dpk dependent
+- [X] make scoreThresh dlc vs. dpk dependent
   - [X] save metadata files for all sessions
-  - [ ] read files whenever confidence is needed
+  - [X] read files whenever confidence is needed
-    - fixTracking
+    - [X] fixTracking
-    - paw contact (eddie)
-    - wisk contact (eddie)
-    - paw contact in analyzeSession
+    - [X] paw contact in analyzeSession
-    - showTracking
-    - getKinData
+    - [X] getKinData
+    - [X] showTracking
-    - showLeadingLagging
+    - [X] showLeadingLagging
-    - showSingleFrameTracking
+    - [X] showSingleFrameTracking
+    - [X] paw contact (eddie - using low thresh for all sessions)
+    - [X] wisk contact (eddie - using low thresh for all sessions)
-  - [ ] reanalyze sessions paw contacts (without network analysis) when done
+    - [X] reanalyze all session paw contacts (without network analysis)
   - [X] add to documentation
-- [ ] fine tune tracking
+- [X] fine tune tracking
   - [X] add to whisker training set and retrain
   - [X] add to run training set and retrain (2 lick, 8 run errors per session)
   - [X] re-analyze  and check (180917_002: 9330 15290 37888) and (200130_000)
   - [X] make alignment frames automatic for problem sessions
   - [X] re-analyze all vids
   - [X] whisker contact
-  - [X] lick times
   - [X] body angle
   - [X] paw tracking
-  - [ ] paw contact bug (999999_999: 10612)
+  - [X] paw contacts
+  - [X] lick times
-  - [ ] check grooming on old cropped sessions AND new sessions
+  - [X] check grooming on old cropped sessions AND new sessions
-  - [ ] whisker angle
+  - [X] whisker angle
 - [ ] prepare predictors for single session
+- [ ] single cell plots
-- [ ] figure out how to make aggregate plots for all predictors
+- [ ] aggregate plots
   - [ ] sort both by peak autocorrelation AND mutual information to see if there are non-linear relationships here
   - [ ] mutual information for each cell and predictors, or cross correlations? only include high info cells in aggregate plots? does it make sense to use mutual information when model is linear? e.g. mutual info would be very high for phase predictor, but phase would be useless in model
+  - [ ] use these plots to determine model transformations
 - [ ] write matlab code to handle to experiment conditions (surprise, omission)
 - [X] show lick times even for low confidence frames
 - [X] fix problem sessions